jfrog/vault-plugin-secrets-artifactory/README.md

 This plugin is now being actively maintained by JFrog Inc. Please refer to [CONTRIBUTING.md](CONTRIBUTING.md) for contributions and create github issues to ask for support.
 -----------------------------------------------------------------

-This is not yet ready for production use.
-Please file issues though as you find them.

 ![Build](https://github.com/idcmp/artifactory-secrets-plugin/workflows/Build/badge.svg)

 # Vault Artifactory Secrets Plugin